felixlopz/hubrise-test-task/content/apps/deliveroo/en/configuration.md

 ---

 The configuration page allows you to customise the behaviour of Deliveroo Bridge based on your preferences.
-These are divided into different categories for an easier navigation.
+These are divided into different sections for an easier navigation.

 ![Deliveroo Bridge configuration page](../images/002-en-configuration-page.png)

 ## Language

-From this section, you can decide which language will be used to encode the order item names in your receipts.
+From this section, you can decide which language is used to localise your receipts.

 ## Service Types